Associate Professor, Scenic Design

-// Rueff School // Theatre
+// Theatre // Rueff School

 // Rueff School of Design, Art, and Performance

 He received Chicago’s Joseph Jefferson Citation for Outstanding Achievement in Scenic Design for Noises Off at Pegasus Theatre Chicago.
-His scenic designs are featured on the covers of three popular texts: Play Directors’ Survival Kit, for which he served as graphic designer/illustrator; J. Michael Gillette’s Theatrical Design and Production, 7th edition, and the forthcoming seventh edition of Designing with Light, by J. Michael Gillette and Michael McNamara.
+His scenic designs are featured on the covers of three popular texts: James W. and Wanda Rodgers’ Play Directors’ Survival Kit, for which he served as graphic designer and illustrator; J. Michael Gillette’s Theatrical Design and Production, 7th edition; and Designing with Light, by Gillette and Michael J. McNamara.

-Rusty was a thirteen-year member of the selection committee and a past chair of Design and Technology for Region III of the Kennedy Center American College Theater Festival (KCACTF).
-He was awarded the 2004 national scenic design fellowship for the KCACTF Summer Design Intensives at the Kennedy Center.
-In 2014, he was awarded the Kennedy Center Gold Medallion for his service to the American College Theater Festival.
-His Master of Fine Arts degree in stage design is from Northwestern University.
+Rusty was a thirteen-year member of the selection committee and a past chair of Design and Technology for Region III of the Kennedy Center American College Theater Festival [KCACTF].
+He was awarded the 2004 national scenic design fellowship for the KCACTF Summer Design Intensives at the Kennedy Center, and was honored in 2014 with the Kennedy Center Gold Medallion for his service to KCACTF.